jcisio/MediaWrapper/README.md

 * Author: Hai-Nam Nguyen (jcisio)
 * Homepage: https://github.com/jcisio/MediaWrapper
 * Requires **PHP 5.3** or later (because namespace is used)
-* It is used by [Internet Sources field](http://drupal.org/project/isfield) Drupal module.
+* It is used by Drupal modules like [Internet Sources field](http://drupal.org/project/isfield) or [Content Attachment](http://drupal.org/project/attach).

 ## Quick start ##